Skip to content

 MultiEditMake multiple edits to a single file in one operationYes

-GlobFind files based on pattern matchingNo
+GlobFind files using pattern matchingNo

 GrepSearch for patterns in file contentsNo

-KillShellTerminate running background bash shells by IDNo
+TaskStopTerminate a running background task by IDNo

 NotebookEditModify Jupyter notebook cellsYes